msjimc/AgileROH/README.md

 |affecteds/p_FindCommonRegions.py| Name with path of the ___p_FindCommonRegions.py___ script|
 |affecteds/|The name with path to the folder of regions files|

 As the python script runs, it first displays the version and type of OS that the server is using.
-This allows the script to determine the type of filesystem and whether to to use "\" or "/".
+This allows the script to determine the type of filesystem and whether to use "\\" or "/".
-The subsequent lines display the location and length of any common autozygous regions.
+The subsequent lines display the location and length of any common autozygous regions (Figure 17).
 This data is also saved a file called ___commonRegions.txt___ which also contains the list of file names used in the analysis (Figure 18).

 ![Figure 18](images/walkthrough7.jpg)